Stop Micromanaging Remote Employees

 By using a technology platform to manage work, your results could be digitized into metrics, and measured on reports.
 A project management tool or a client management system tied to great standard operating procedures could be an easy way to maintain communication on the status of duties without having to bother the team with too many questions.
 Results could be recorded and applied to metrics that can be tracked in a performance management program.

-Maintaining trust amongst your direct reports and colleagues requires you to trust they are doing their job!
+Maintaining trust among your direct reports and colleagues requires you to trust they are doing their job.
 Use tools other than a repetitive direct follow-up to check on the status of items.
 Consider asking your employees how they wish to communicate status or use technology as an indirect form of communication to track progress.
 Focus on the milestones rather than the progression status.

 Showing your employees respect and compassion is an example of using values-based leadership to guide your interactions when managing remote employees.
 How would you like to be treated by your manager or colleagues?
 Apply empathy to your management techniques to determine what values you want to uphold as a leader and put them in plain sight as a reminder of how you want your direct reports to feel.